ismailceylan/type.js/readme.md

     live: function()
     {
-        // this method has been inherited from the "creature" type up to this point, but
+        // this method has been inherited from the "creature" type up to this point, but we
-        // we have defined the "live" method here again, so we rejected the inheritance, but
+        // had to defined the "live" method here again, so we rejected the inheritance, but
-        // I want to use benefits of parental live method and add something extra after that parent();
+        // we want to use benefits of paren live method and add something extra after that parent();

         // now we can improve our heritage